-Finally, Set-Up talk included references to ecological and entity relations necessary for pollination to occur:
+Finally, set-up talk included references to ecological and entity relations necessary for pollination to occur:

 "The butterflies can only fly when it's warm enough."
-"Doesn't the flower have to be open?"
-"They come to get the nectar."

 "So butterflies have really long tongues to get the nectar out of those flowers."

-Intermediate Activities focus on the connections between entities, properties, and activities as pollen is moved from one flower to another flower.
-Here disciplinary talk focuses on how pollen is transferred, specifically the activities and behaviors of pollinators:
+Intermediate activities focused on the connections between entities, properties, and activities as pollen is moved from one flower to another flower.
+Here disciplinary talk focused on how pollen is transferred, specifically the activities and behaviors of pollinators: